 As with younger individuals, sugary snacks and drinks are often the source of cavities.
 Help your loved one reduce his or her sugar intake to small and infrequent amounts.
 Particularly because the elderly develop cavities faster than other populations as a result of decreased immune systems and the side effects of medications, it’s important for your loved one to keep his or her teeth free from decay-causing sugars.

 If your elderly loved one experiences difficulty taking care of his or her own teeth because of limited mobility, a professional caregiver from Home Care Assistance may be able to help.
 Our highly trained caregivers can provide assistance with a range of daily tasks, including personal grooming needs, like dental care.
-If your loved one has Parkinson’s disease or another condition that makes physical tasks more difficult, a Tampa Parkinson’s caregiver can also provide assistance with activities like navigating the home, cooking, cleaning, and transportation.
+If your loved one has Parkinson’s disease or another condition that makes physical tasks more difficult, a Clearwater Parkinson’s caregiver can also provide assistance with activities like navigating the home, cooking, cleaning, and transportation.
 Reach out to a knowledgeable Care Manager at 727-330-7862 and schedule a free no-obligation consultation to learn more.